Anastasia-Labs/design-patterns/stake-validator/GLOBAL-STATE.md

 Since the release of smart contracts on Cardano, smart contract developers have struggled with the constraints of the local state based DApp architecture.

-Here I propose a design pattern that facilitates true global state based DApps on Cardano.
+Here we propose a design pattern that facilitates true global state based DApps on Cardano.

 Keep in mind that this is not supposed to be some production dream global state panacea.
 Just a fun black magic proof of concept that lets you design some interesting Dapps that simply are not possible without global state.